-Also, on offer are a host of premium features like start/stop button with smart key and keyless entry, electrically foldable ORVMs and Apple’s CarPlay infotainment system.
+Also, on offer are a host of premium features like start/stop button with smart key and keyless entry, electrically foldable ORVMs and a 7-inch infotainment system supporting Android Auto and Apple CarPlay.
 There are a few good moves by Maruti, in terms of safety, by making ABS, EBD & dual front airbags as standard across all variants.

 The Baleno is a premium offering by Maruti Suzuki.
 While it looks very attractive on paper, we met the car in the flesh to find out more.

 Priced aggressively when compared to its competitors.

 Liquid Flow design works well.
 One of the better looking Maruti cars.

 Dual Front Airbags, ABS & EBD (Anti-Lock Brakes & Electronic Brake Distribution) standard across all variants.

 The long length and wheelbase of the car have translated into huge space in the cabin as well as the boot.

 Premium features such as projector headlamps and daytime running lights.

 No rear AC vents.

 The diesel is the most underpowered of the lot.
 At 75PS, it is 15PS short of the VW Polo and Elite i20 and 25PS short of the Honda Jazz.